Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: Vacuum energy

-where $n_{0}$ and $n_{0}'$ are, respectively, the number of dimension-one and dimension-zero real scalar fields (spin 0), described by the actions (\ref{S_2}) and (\ref{S_4}), $n_{1/2}$ is the number of Weyl or Majorana spinor fields (spin 1/2), $n_{1}$ is the number of real vector fields (spin 1), and $n_{2}$ is the number of graviton fields (spin 2).
+where $n_{0}$ and $n_{0}'$ are, respectively, the number of dimension-one and dimension-zero real scalar fields (spin 0), described by the actions (\ref{S_2}) and (\ref{S_4}), $n_{1/2}$ is the number of Weyl or Majorana spinor fields (spin 1/2), and $n_{1}$ is the number of real vector fields (spin 1).
+As the superscript $(0)$ emphasizes, this is the lowest order result.